jdonahue94/Jake_Donahue_Portfolio/README.md

 Ty Pennington is an XGBoost predictive model built to predict residential housing prices in Ames Iowa.
 XGBoost is the leading model for working with standard tabular data (the type of data you store in Pandas DataFrames, as opposed to more exotic types of data like images and videos).
 XGBoost has become a widely used and really popular tool among Kaggle competitors and Data Scientists in industry, as it has been battle tested for production on large-scale problems.
 It is a highly flexible and versatile tool that can work through most regression, classification and ranking problems as well as user-built objective functions.

+## Part 1 - Data Cleaning
+Data cleaning is arguably the most import step in the data science process.
+However, it can easily become deeply frustrating and time intensive.
+Recent studies suggest that data scientists spend anywhere from 50% to 80% of their time cleaning data rather than creating insights.
+Questions that are often answered during the data cleaning process include: Why are some of my text fields garbled?
+What should I do about missing values?
+Why aren’t my dates formatted correctly?

-## Handling Missing Values
+### Handling Missing Values
 There are many ways data can end up with missing values.
 For example, a 2 bedroom house would not include a data point indicating the size of a third bedroom.
-A homeowner being surveyed may choose not to share specific information regarding their property.
 Python libraries represent missing numbers as NaN which is short for "not a number".
 Most libraries (including scikit-learn) will give you an error if you try to build a model using data with missing values.

 In general, one can either drop columns with missing values or impute missing values.
 Dropping columns entirely can be useful when most values in a column are missing.
 Imputation fills in the missing value with some number.
 The imputed value won't be exactly right, however, it helps to produce more accurate predictive models.
 I've developed a few strategies to intuitively handle said missing values.